 After Census Date, students can drop a course but will be responsible for paying for it.
-The course will appear on the student's transcript with a W grade and will count toward attempted credits by the Financial Aid Office.
+The course will appear on the student's transcript with a "W" grade and will count toward attempted credits by the Financial Aid Office.

-Students wishing to drop a course(s) will complete the Add/Drop Course form found on the Registrar's Office's webpage, or at Enrollment Services in the upper level of the Jack Barden Center, and deliver "the form"

-to the Financial Aid Office and the Registrar's Office for required signatures.
+Students wishing to drop a course(s) will complete the Drop Course form found on the Registrar's Office's webpage, or at Enrollment Services in the upper level of the Jack Barden Center, and submit the form to the Financial Aid Office and the Registrar's Office for required signatures.

-The Add/Drop Course form is used if a student is adding an additional course before the last day to add or if the student wishes to withdraw from any courses in which they are currently enrolled.
+The Drop Course form is used if a student wishes to withdraw from any courses in which they are currently enrolled.
 If the student is withdrawing from one or more courses that will result in the student no longer being enrolled in any courses for the term, the Student-Initiated Withdrawal form is used.

-- If a student requests to be withdrawn prior to or on Census Date, the Student-Initiated Withdrawal form is processed and the student is not charged for the semester.

-- If a student requests to be withdrawn after Census Date, the Student-Initiated Withdrawal form is processed and the student is charged for the semester.

-- If a student is withdrawn after Census

-Date due to excessive absences, and has

-attended any class periods, the College Initiated Withdrawal form is processed

-and the student is charged for the

-semester.
+- If a student requests to be withdrawn from college prior to or on Census Date, the Student-Initiated Withdrawal form is processed and the student is not charged for the semester, nor will any grades be posted on grade report or transcript. - If a student requests to be withdrawn from college after Census Date, the Student-Initiated Withdrawal form is processed and the student is charged for the semester, and will earn the grade of "W" on their official transcript/grade report.
+A grade of W is not calculated in a student's grade point average (GPA) for withdrawals intitated by the student. - If a student is withdrawn after Census Date due to excessive absences, and has attended any class periods, the College-Initiated Withdrawal form is processed and the student is charged for the semester, which also results in final and or midterm grades of "W" for all classes registered.
+A College-Initiated Withdrawal will result in Ws with an academic penalty and will impact GPA.

-Students should be aware that dropping a course (s) after Census Date might affect their full-time status.
+Students should be aware that withdrawing

+from a course (s) after Census Date might affect their full-time status.
 Students are required to contact the Financial Aid Department as the first step in the add/drop process so they are aware of any impact on financial aid eligibility.